 Loan Phone Scams: Know Your Risk if You Have Debt

-If so, protect yourself from further financial strain by knowing your risk for fake loan and loan refinancing phone scams.
-Scammers target victims with poor credit history or debt, particularly college students and recent grads with student loans.
+If so, protect yourself from further financial strain by knowing your risk for a fake loan and loan refinancing phone scams.
+Scammers target victims with a poor credit history or debt, particularly college students and recent grads with student loans.

 These convincing, criminal callers can be hard to resist as they offer promises to alleviate your debt burden.
-But ultimately, they're looking to add to it for their own gain.
+But ultimately, they're looking to add to it for their gain.